The First Group (company)

-The company operates residential apartments, hotels, and food and beverage outlets in the United Arab Emirates, including seven hotels.
+The First Group is a real estate developer and hospitality company based in Dubai.
+It operates residential apartments, hotels, and food and beverage outlets in the United Arab Emirates, including seven hotels.

 History

 The First Group was founded in 2005 as a property development company in Dubai, focused on developing and operating apartment buildings.
 The company eventually expanded and began operating hotels and hotel apartments.